 When did the law take effect?
 January 1, 2026.

 Does it require listing every website scraped?
-No — disclosure of categories and source types is required, not a complete list of every URL or document in the training corpus.
+No — a high-level summary of dataset sources and characteristics is required, not a complete list of every URL or document.

 Get weekly regulation updates, enforcement news, and compliance deadlines — free.